 We also provide meals to people in outpatient care while recovering from transplant or surgery.
-Patnering with local hospitals and medical professionals, East Cooper Meals on Wheels aims to fill a critical need that falls on patients and their care givers during the recovery process.
-Doctors and nurses have been very supportive of the Feeding Friends program, well are that nutrition is a vital component to recovery and helping their patients avoid hospital readmission.
+Partnering with local hospitals and medical professionals, East Cooper Meals on Wheels aims to fill a critical need that falls on patients and their care givers during the recovery process.
+Doctors and nurses have been very supportive of the Feeding Friends program, understanding that nutrition is a vital component to recovery and helping their patients avoid hospital readmission.

-If you know of a local restaurant interested in donating a day's worth of meals, please let us know by contacting Chris Brooks at email@example.com.
+If you know of a local restaurant interested in donating a day's worth of meals, please let us know by contacting Kathleen Forbes at firstname.lastname@example.org.

 Questions or concerns?
 Contact us at email@example.com or (843) 881-9350.

 Shelf stable food is delivered two times a month to those who have additional nutrition needs, with a special emphasis on recipients who live with other individuals facing food insecurity.
 The delivery is customized for each recipient to meet his or her unique needs and preparation abilities.
 Pantry items are supplied through donations from individuals and food drives conducted by community groups.

 A 30-day supply of supplemental nutrition drinks is delivered once a month to those recipients who need additional calories due to weight loss, difficulty chewing or low appetite.

 Dogs and cats are excellent companions for the homebound, especially those who live alone, but being on a fixed income can make feeding them a challenge.
 On an as-needed basis, volunteers deliver donated pet food to recipients.